AdobeDocs/certification.en/help/certifications/aem/aem-p-business.md

 * Identify where to define roles and permissions
 * Given a scenario, define available caching approaches

-Section 3: Setup and implementation (13%)
+Section 3: Business Analysis (43%)

+* Given a scenario, identify standard modules of AEM that address customer business problems
-* Identify best AEM practices to use content components
+* Identify content management concepts for AEM modules
+* Identify typical project stakeholders
+* Identify realistic collaboration scenarios between involved teams
-* Given a scenario, identify the correct implementation of a feature
+* Given a scenario, describe a correct approach to meet business goals while remaining within budget and/or scope
+* Identify ways to connect business goals with the development team

 Section 4: Setup and implementation (13%)